Cube-OS/cubeOS/test/integration/linux/isis-obc/iobc-qa-plan.rst

 Software Requirements
 ^^^^^^^^^^^^^^^^^^^^^

-- An instance of the current KubOS SDK
+- An instance of the current CubeOS SDK
 - Atmel SAM-BA with ISIS' configuration files (can be installed using the ISIS SDK installer)

 QA Management